 - Note: How much salt you need to add at this stage largely depends on the saltiness of your chosen stock.

-What type of potatoes to use in leek and potato soup?
+What type of potatoes to use?

 When it comes to blended soups, all purpose/ starchy potatoes are your friend!
-Examples: russet potatoes, yukon gold potatoes, baking potatoes, etc.

 Unlike waxy potatoes they are high in starch and low in moisture.
 This means they soak in liquid and loose their shape easily which makes them ideal for blending up into a thick and creamy texture.